 The prices are listed in Hungarian Forint and are good value for money, compared to both local and international competitors.
 The catch is that you can only sign up for annual terms, which isn’t super flexible, but it’s quite common with this type of budget brand.

 Whilst SSL certificates are included in the hosting plans, you’ll need to pay for a domain name.
-Plus, be sure to consider that VAT is added on top of the displayed prices so that increases the monthly fee quite significantly upon checkout.
+Plus, make sure to keep in mind that VAT is added on top of the displayed prices, which significantly increases the monthly fee when you proceed to checkout.

 It’s good to see 24/7 customer service via phone and email.
 You can contact individual departments e.g., sales, invoicing, technical, or a dedicated 24-hour number.
 There’s a minuscule help desk, so if you need support you will need to get in touch.